 - General Anesthesia (GA)

 The patient remains completely conscious throughout the procedure.
 Local anesthesia (“freezing”) does not diminish an individual’s awareness of pressure, vibration or noise associated with tooth removal or surgery.
 The local anesthetic (“Lidocaine”) is administered to “numb” the area and eliminate pain.
 Local Anesthesia is typically utilized for simple soft tissue procedures or uncomplicated tooth extractions.
-It may not be effective in certain situations such as badly infected tooth, a severe gag reflex or severe anxiety.
+It may not be effective in certain situations such as a badly infected tooth, a severe gag reflex or severe anxiety.

 Occasionally, pills or dissolving tablets can be administered to alleviate mild anxiety.
 This form of sedation can be unpredictable and still requires pre-operative fasting and an escort home.